 - if you have a history of heart problems (eg, heart failure, irregular heartbeat, heart attack), high or low blood pressure, high blood cholesterol or triglyceride levels, blood vessel problems, stroke, or low white blood cell levels

 - if you have a history of seizures, neuroleptic malignant syndrome (NMS), dementia, Alzheimer disease, depression or other mental or mood disorders, or suicidal thoughts or attempts

 - if you or a family member has a history of diabetes or high blood sugar, or you are very overweight

 Some MEDICINES MAY INTERACT with aripiprazole.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Anticholinergics (eg, benztropine, methscopolamine) because the risk of overheating may be increased

-- Alpha-blockers (eg, terazosin) or medicine for high blood pressure because the risk of their side effects may be increased by aripiprazole
+- Medicine for high blood pressure because the risk of their side effects may be increased by aripiprazole

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if aripiprazole may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.